-Abbotsford, BC – December 14th, 2018 Earlier this year Trident had an opportunity to work with the BioCycle Magazine on a story titled “Recovering Nutrients In Digested Dairy Manure”.
-Author Peter Gorrie connected with nutrient recovery experts to share their perspective on technology, the future of dairy farming and to provide insight in existing nutrient recovery installations across North America.
+Abbotsford, BC – December 14th, 2018.
+Earlier this year Trident had an opportunity to work with the BioCycle Magazine on a story titled “Recovering Nutrients In Digested Dairy Manure”.
+Author Peter Gorrie connected with nutrient recovery experts to share their perspective on technology and the future of dairy farming.
+The companies also provided insight in existing nutrient recovery installations across North America.

 The agricultural landscape has changed drastically over the past few years.
-The U.S. dairy industry is currently going through a serious consolidation process.
-The dynamics created by global markets, changing consumer behaviour and environmental regulations add additional pressure.
-The concept of “planetary boundaries”, established by a global group of environmental researchers, makes clear how important the environmental aspect is.
+For example, the U.S. dairy industry is currently going through a serious consolidation process.
+Due to dynamic global markets, changing consumer behaviour and environmental regulations farmers experience tremendous pressure.
+In addition, longterm predictions for the availability and impact of Phosphorus and Nitrogen continue to contribute to pressure and uncertainty.
+In fact, biochemical flows (along with genetic diversity) are believed to pose the highest risk in the future.
+This is illustrated in the “planetary boundaries”, a concept that a global group of environmental researchers has established.

-Image: The concept of “planetary boundaries” is used to describe risk factors that are expected to have the most impact on the Earth System processes.
-The management of Phosphorus and Nitrogen is identified as high risk area that is currently beyond the zone of uncertainty.
+Image: The concept of “planetary boundaries” describes risk factors that are expected to have the most impact on the Earth System processes.
+For example, the management of Phosphorus and Nitrogen is identified as high risk area that is currently beyond the zone of uncertainty.
 Source http://science.sciencemag.org/

 This is where programs like the EPA’s Nutrient Recycling Challenge or several state and provincial initiatives come into effect, to stimulate technological advancements that offer solutions for better nutrient management for raw or digested dairy manure.
 Trident continues to work with different government groups to actively drive and improve solutions to the problem.